 - Synthetic engine oils

-In addition to the type of oil, there are various parameters such as viscosity, which is expressed in two grades that are marked on the oil container (for example “5w30”): the grade when cold, and the grade when hot.
+In addition to the type of oil, there are 2 key parameters to look for.
+One is the thickness and flow property of engine oil which is described as viscosity.
+Viscosity is expressed in two grades that are marked on the oil container (for example “5w30”): the grade when cold, and the grade when hot.
 These grades indicate oil fluidity according to temperature (high or low).
 Depending on engine design, the oil should be more or less fluid or more or less viscous.
 To choose the right oil, see your vehicle owner’s handbook or get advice from a professional.